HardTimes2024/HardTimes/HardTimes_en.md

 We do not know the dates and how long the Hard Times will last.
 Patience and hardening: remember how a small child asks every 5 minutes when we will arrive.
 Or how many of us were whining when the pandemic would end.

-<u>We are sure that the Pandemic, Financial Catastrophe, World War, Pollution and Famine are events of a single chain</u>.
+<ins>We are sure that the Pandemic, Financial Catastrophe, World War, Pollution and Famine are events of a single chain</ins>.
 And the tougher this chain is, the faster it will end and the recovery period will begin.

 It is necessary to psychologically tune in to Hard Times and be patient.

 The gods do not test us more than we can bear.

-We do not discuss who is to blame for Hard Times, <u>the maximum focus is on overcoming difficulties</u>.
+We do not discuss who is to blame for Hard Times, <ins>the maximum focus is on overcoming difficulties</ins>.

 If inner anger, fear, despair or impatience increases, we recommend Taoist exercises - [Inner Smile](https://www.youtube.com/watch?v=q2tAXVAP5rA) and [Six Healing Sounds](https://www.youtube.com/watch?v=4_jq5tfOm0w) ([Inner Smile and Healing Sounds](https://www.mantakchia.com/inner-smile-and-healing-sounds/)).

-We rely <u>only</u> on ourselves; in Hard Times, governments will be overloaded with maintaining infrastructure and military operations.
+We rely <ins>only</ins> on ourselves; in Hard Times, governments will be overloaded with maintaining infrastructure and military operations.

 Let's focus on preparing for non-standard events.

 <br>
-##Economic disaster
+## Economic disaster

 We emphasize that there will be no crisis, but an economic catastrophe.

 The easiest scenario is the 2008 crisis multiplied by three.
 But we are sure that most likely there will be an analogue of [the Great Depression](https://en.wikipedia.org/wiki/Great_Depression) in the USA in the 1930s, only on a global scale.

 **An economic catastrophe can be divided into several points:**
-– Sharp collapse of stock exchanges.
+* Sharp collapse of stock exchanges.
 Financiers will start going out the window and bankers will shout that this is the end of the world.
-– Mass bankruptcy of companies.
+* Mass bankruptcy of companies.
 Both small businesses and large factories and corporations will go bankrupt.
-– Total bankruptcy of banks.
+* Total bankruptcy of banks.
-– After the acute phase of the crisis, the unemployment rate will begin to rise.
+* After the acute phase of the crisis, the unemployment rate will begin to rise.
 At its peak, we estimate an unemployment rate of 35% in Western countries and up to 40% in the Asian region.
-– The modern economy is heavily dependent on the Internet.
+* The modern economy is heavily dependent on the Internet.
 Therefore, the likelihood of damage to backbone Internet cables is very high.
 Internet clubs where they will accept food stamps as payment might appear.

-####Preparation:
+#### Preparation:

 – [Bank Run](https://en.wikipedia.org/wiki/Bank_run)
 You should urgently withdraw cash from bank accounts.
 Because not only banks will go bankrupt, but also deposit guarantee funds (EDIS, FDIC: Federal Deposit Insurance Corporation).
 For example, the American Federal Deposit Insurance Corporation has the right to return funds for 20 years!